Adyen/adyen-python-api-library/README.md

 adyen.management.account_company_level_api.get_companies(query_parameters=query_parameters)
 ~~~~
 ### Handling exceptions
-Adyen service exceptions are extending the AdyenError class.
+Adyen service exceptions extend the AdyenError class.
 After you catch this exception, you can access the
 class arguments for the specifics around this error or use the debug method which prints all the arguments.
 ~~~~python
 try: